notrabs/RRCG/README.md

 public void ExampleCircuit()
 {
-    // Place a definition chip if you want to generate an event definition onInputEvent.Definition();
+    // Place a definition chip in the proper scope, if you need one onInputEvent.Definition();

     // Start new circuit graphs at the receiver